brenden-matteson/cs386/reports/report1.md

 Group: 11
 Date: 1/26/2025
 Location: Discord
-Present participants: Makaela, Jered, Brenden
+Present participants: Makaela, Jered, Brenden, Tyson
-Missing participants: Tyson
+Missing participants: N/A
 Project repo: https://github.com/brenden-matteson/cs386

-Talent Inventory:
+## Talent Inventory:
-Jered Angous- Good at (C,HTML,CSS) – Know decent amount of (Python, Matlab, Java, C++) Brenden Matteson - Good at (HTML, JS, CSS, C), multiple website experience, Know some Java Makaela Crookes - Good at (CSS, HTML, C) know decent amount of js and python
+Jered Angous- Good at (C,HTML,CSS) – Know decent amount of (Python, Matlab, Java, C++)
+Brenden Matteson - Good at (HTML, JS, CSS, C), multiple website experience, Know some Java
+Makaela Crookes - Good at (CSS, HTML, C) know decent amount of js and python

-Roles:
+## Roles:
 Brenden Mateson - Manager
 Jered Angous - Quality Assurance
 Makaela Crookes - Reporter
 Tyson Charles - Presenter

 We will rotate in this order (Manager->Quality Assurance->Reporter->Presenter) We will do this 4 times so that everyone has a chance and then we will vote on who will take on the role for the rest of the semester.